 No Air Conditioning:

-This is probably the most common Summer-Time Complaint!
+These are probably the most common Summer-Time Complaints!
 But first things first, please check all of the obvious things (listed below) before scheduling a service-call.

 No A/C Checklist: